 I have 33 photos in the gallery below (it scrolls horizontally).
 I took the first set of black and white photos in 1997, just a month or so before RC4 closed.
 The next set of color photos from RC4 was taken sometime in 1995 with a point and shoot film camera.
 The quality wasn’t great, but I have attempted to enhance them somewhat.
 The last five photos were taken in 1998 in the projection booth at the Macon Mall 8, which is where I worked for a year following the closure of RC4.
 I have included these mainly to show the difference between the two projection booths.
 Click any photo to see a larger version.

-Also, if you once worked at RC4, or if you remember watching movies there, feel free to share your memories in the comments section at the bottom of the page!
+If you once worked at RC4, or if you remember watching movies there, feel free to share your memories in the comments section at the bottom of the page!

 I shot this video of the RC4 projection booth in 1995.
 It gives a good feel for the quirkiness that made RC4 so interesting and unique.